Hung9762/sandx/README.md

-# Deel-QA-Automation-Challenge
+# Sandbx-QA-Automation-Challenge

-This is my resolution of the Deel Automation Challenge using Typescript & Playwright
+This is my resolution of the Sandbx Automation Challenge using Typescript & Playwright

 ## Requirements